christianschmitz/rc4crypt/README.md

 Options:
 * `-d` : decrypt
 * `-p` : printkey
+* `-s SUFFIX` : FILE1 -> FILE1SUFFIX, useful for batch processing many files and only having to enter pass-phrase once

 If no files are specified input is read from stdin.
 Output is sent to stdout.